RachelGreenwood/curriculum/dev-tools/command-line-advanced.md

 - Writing the output of a command to a file

   - We can add text to a file from the command line without even opening up a text editor.
-  - This is also useful for saving the long output of some useful command into a file so I can reference it later.
+  - This is also useful for saving the long output of a useful command into a file so I can reference it later.
   - Write output to a file with `>`. `>` takes the output of whatever is before the `>` and writes it directly into the filename provided after the `>`.
 Caution: `>` will overwrite the entire previous contents of that file, if any.
 Some call this the "shovel operator," because it looks like a shovel, and you're shoveling text into a file.
   - `>>` is similar, except it appends text to the end of the file (instead of overwriting the entire file).
 Some call this the double shovel operator.